-At the same time, however, the evidence presented in Figure 28 does not support the case of those who want the "vampire squids" to be brought under a revamped Broadcasting Act and the authority of the CRTC that they dominate the media content industries, writ large.
+At the same time, however, the evidence presented in Figure 28 does not support the case of those who want the "vampire squids" to be brought under a revamped Broadcasting Act and the authority of the CRTC on the grounds that they dominate the media content industries, writ large.
 Why?